THE BEE FUND – A COLLECTION TO SUPPORT POLLINATORS

-Here at Trädgårdsresan we have started the Bee Fund – in aid of bees and other pollinators.
-Our gardens, local beekeepers and entomologists work together and share their knowledge of plants and bees.
-The gardens, with all their flowering plants, are a valuable resource for wild bees and other bee colonies.
+Here at Trädgårdsresan we have set up the Bee Fund – a collection in aid of bees and other pollinators.
+Our garden owners, local beekeepers and entomologists work together and share knowledge about plants and bees.
+The gardens, with their plentiful flowering plants, are there for wild bees and other bee colonies.

 Our beautiful visitor gardens are opened to raise funds on Bee Fund days.
 The funds are administered by The Trädgårdsresan Association Bee Fund Committee, where representatives from the Trädgårdsresan Association, SV Västra Götaland, Gothenburg Botanical Gardens and Naturcentrum sit.

 THE BEE FUND ENABLES THE COLLECTION OF POLLINATORS IN OUR MEMBERS' GARDENS A project that received support in 2023 is the West Swedish Entomologists' Club's pilot project for Inventorying the biological diversity in 25 of Trädgårdresan's 100 member gardens.
 The project will continue in 2024.
 The project is a collaboration between The Bee Fund/Gothenburg's Museum of Natural History/Västsvenska Entomologklubben.

 THE BEE FUND IS FUNDING RESEARCH INTO NORDIC BEES

 In 2021 the Bee Fund awarded the Nordic Bee Project at Nordens Ark* SEK 50 000.
 The money will be used to increase knowledge of the Nordic Bee.
 You can read more about this exciting research project here.
 The support has been made possible thanks to all the generous contributions (from our gardens, their visitors and sales of books/posters).

 *Nordens Ark is a non-profit foundation that works to give endangered animals a future.
 Read more on their website: nordensark.se